Usharaniyamana/kiss-and-makeup/README.md

 # Kiss & Makeup

 A stylish marketing website designed to promote and generate business for the clients Asian bridal hair and makeup business.
 The client is based within central London and is targeting business within that area.
-The website features include a landing page, gallery of the artists work. an estimated prices page and a contact pager containing a request quote form which can be used by a consumer to get an idea of what it will cost.
+The website features include a landing page, gallery of the artists work. an estimated prices page and a contact page containing a request quote form which can be used by a consumer to get an idea of what it will cost.

-Due to the nature of the business high quality images and examples of the artists work are key in impulsing a consumer to call the number r request a quote.
-As such the request quote button is more prominant than other pages, and the contaqct number appears reguarly throughout the site.
+Due to the nature of the business high quality images and examples of the artists work are key in impulsing a consumer to call the number or request a quote.
+As such the request quote button is more prominant than other pages, and the contact number appears reguarly throughout the site.

 The business goals of the website are:

 * Provide brand awareness for the business.
-* Showcase the artists work in one asy to reach destination.
+* Showcase the artists work in one easy to reach destination.
 * Generate telephone leads and email leads which can be converted into bookings.
 * Guide customers towards either the phone number or the request quote form by using good UX.